Getting Started with Fourth Grade Homeschool

-4th Grade Homeschooling Overview
+Fourth Grade Homeschooling Overview

 Is your fourth grader questioning your decisions, challenging your authority, and expressing opinions different than your own?
 Congratulations!
 You have an independent learner.
 Although frustrating for parents, a child’s contrariness can mean something quite positive for his or her homeschooling.
 It means your student is ready to take at least some of the reins on their learning.

 Your 4th grader may not be ready to pick out which curriculum to use, but the more they participate in the decisions about their homeschooling, the more likely they are to stay engaged.
-Some areas you might want to include your homeschooler’s input on are:

 A typical course of study for fourth grade homeschoolers includes language arts, math, social studies, and science.
 To view a comprehensive list of the types of lessons that are included in a 4th grade homeschool curriculum, explore Time4Learning’s scope and sequence page.

 Ten Tips for Homeschooling 4th Grade